camdenvoigt/TwigScript/README.md

 ### What would I change in the future?
 So much.
 I would love to add all the basic programming language stuff.
 Control flow like loops and ifs.
 I'd love to add simple javascript like objects.
 For changes to existing code.
 Right now all variables are stored on the heap, even simple ones and I'd like to find a way to change that.
 Part of the problem is currently there is no real idea of a stack right now.

+Also, if I got to do a full rewrite I would probably not specify my parser in PEG.
+Near the end I discovered an example of how to write a pest parser without using the PEG to generate the rules.
+This looked a lot more flexible and easy to use as it would just be writing rust code.

 ## License Info
 Licensed under MIT/Apache